-Relationship between: (a) the compensation actually paid to the Company's PEO and (b) the average of the compensation actually paid to the Company's other NEOs to (ii) the net income of the Company.
+Relationship between: (a) the compensation actually paid to the Company's PEO and (b) the average of the compensation actually paid to the Company's other NEOs to (ii) the net income of the Company over the four years presented in the table.

-Relationship between: (a) the compensation actually paid to the Company's PEO and (b) the average of the compensation actually paid to the Company's other NEOs to (iii) the Company's "Company-selected Measure," which is EPS.
+Relationship between: (a) the compensation actually paid to the Company's PEO and (b) the average of the compensation actually paid to the Company's other NEOs to (iii) the Company's "Company-selected Measure," which is EPS, over the four years presented in the table.